Calculator / April 2026 Record-Keeping

 April 2026 Holiday Record-Keeping Duty

-From 6 April 2026, UK employers must keep detailed holiday records for at least 6 years and provide them to workers within 14 days of a written request.
+From 6 April 2026, employers must keep records that are adequate to show they have met their annual leave duties, and keep them for six years from the date each record is made.
+Failing to do so is a criminal offence.
 The duty closes the audit gap that previously made it hard for workers to verify their accrual.

-6 years of records, 14 working days to provide
+6 years of records, criminal offence to fail

 Why the New Duty Was Created

-Before April 2026, there was no general statutory duty on UK employers to keep specific holiday records or to disclose them to workers.
-The WTR 1998 required employers to keep adequate records to demonstrate compliance with the working time limits (the 48-hour weekly cap, the 11-hour daily rest), but holiday-specific records were a payroll convention rather than a legal duty.
+Before April 2026, there was no general statutory duty on UK employers to keep specific holiday records.
+The WTR 1998 required employers to keep adequate records to demonstrate compliance with the working time limits (the 48-hour weekly cap, the rest-break rules), but holiday-specific records were a payroll convention rather than a stand-alone legal duty.

 This produced an evidential mismatch in tribunal claims.
 A worker who believed their holiday pay was wrong needed to prove the underpayment.
 The employer's payroll records were the natural evidence, but the worker had no statutory right to see them.
-Subject Access Requests under data protection law could provide some information, but the response window was 30 days and the records were often partial.
+Subject Access Requests under data protection law could provide some information, but the records were often partial.

 What Must Be Recorded